Australian police arrest over 200 after cracking underworld messaging app

 “[It] has struck a heavy blow against organised crime – not just in this country, but one that will echo around organised crime around the world.
 This is a watershed moment in Australian law enforcement history,” Australia’s Prime Minister Scott Morrison told reporters in Sydney.

-Australia did not detail any arrests in other countries but said Interpol and the FBI would hold news conferences later on Tuesday.
+Australia did not detail any arrests in other countries but said Europol and the FBI would hold news conferences later on Tuesday.

 The plan, which was conceived by Australian law officers and the FBI in 2018, saw officials in the United States take control of a messaging app called ANOM, which authorities said was popular with organised criminals.